 EfM groups can start at any time of the year, when a trained mentor is ready to start a group or recruit new members.
-Contact the Executive Officer who will put you in contact with a current group that is accepting new members, or will record your details to pass on to a mentor when starting a new group in your area.
+Contact the Administrator who will put you in contact with a current group that is accepting new members, or will record your details to pass on to a mentor when starting a new group in your area.
 A group needs a minimum of 6 members plus an accredited mentor in order to start.

 I am interested but there is no local mentor or group I can join ‒ how do I encourage my parish or faith community to start EfM?

 The first step is to identify someone who might be a suitable EfM mentor and encourage them to attend mentor training.
 It is helpful, but not essential, for a mentor to have done EfM.
 Potential mentors need to have done some theological study, have good small group facilitation skills, and be able to foster a group environment of mutual respect for diversity.
 Mentor training events are held regularly in various parts of the country.
 Click here for details of forthcoming training events.

 What if we have a few people interested but not enough to start a group?

 EfM is well-suited to involving people from different Christian faith communities.
 Several groups based in Wellington, for example, draw together people from several parishes across the city.
 EfM is also ecumenical, and is a good way to establish links with other local churches.